salesforcecli/plugin-org/messages/resume_scratch.md

 # description

-When the original "sf env create scratch" command either times out or is run with the --async flag, it displays a job ID.
+When the original "<%= config.bin %> org create scratch" command either times out or is run with the --async flag, it displays a job ID.

 Run this command by either passing it a job ID or using the --use-most-recent flag to specify the most recent incomplete scratch org.